hackerb9/lsix/README.md

 disallowed, and it just happens that that list does not include the number 14.
 (This is very silly.)

-## Configuration

-Because `lsix` is currently designed to be very simple, there are no command line flags, no configuration files, no knobs to twiddle, or frobs to frobnosticate.
-However, since the script is so simple, if you want to make a change, it's pretty easy to do just by editing the file.
-Everything is nicely commented with the most common default variables at the top.

 ## Contact the author